Startup Company: Definition, Features, Examples, and Steps to Start It.

 2. Make a business plan

 A solid business plan is crucial for guiding your startup's growth.
 It should include an executive summary, market analysis, business model, product or service description, marketing and sales strategies, and financial projections.
-Check the steps involved in the process of converting a private company to a public limited company.
 A well-crafted business plan helps in securing funding, attracting partners, and staying focused on your business goals.

 3. Secure funding for your startup